Covestro AG : Release according to Article 40, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 X Acquisition/disposal of shares with voting rights Acquisition/disposal of instruments Change of breakdown of voting rights Other reason: 3.
 Details of person subject to the notification obligation

-Legal entity: Ministry of Finance on behalf of the State of Norway City of registered office, country: Oslo, Norway 4.
+Legal entity: Barclays PLC City of registered office, country: London, United Kingdom 4.
 Names of shareholder(s)

 holding directly 3% or more voting rights, if different from 3.